 Specifically, we extract features from the seed data and use hierarchical clustering to generate a tree structure demonstration, starting from a feature set and proceeding bottom-up.
 This demonstration serves as a guideline for the LLM to directly extract tree structures from raw code data.
 To ensure comprehensive coverage of real-world scenarios, we enhance the diversity of features by iteratively expanding the tree structure both in breadth and in depth.
 Compared to methods that evolve based on individual code snippets or single instructions~\cite{luo2023wizardcoder}, our approach is more efficient and achieves broader coverage, as the tree structure provides clear and organized directions for evolution.
 The resulting feature tree is a large and hierarchical structure, from which we can sample subtrees to generate code data.
-Our feature tree-based synthesis method offers two advantages: (1) \textbf{Scalable Complexity}: Our framework allows for controlling the complexity of synthesized data by adjusting the depth and breadth of the subtrees, enabling us to create code at different levels of complexity, ranging from simple function-level tasks to comprehensive multiple file solutions.
-(2) \textbf{Targeted Learning}: By adjusting the probability of sampling features, we can prioritize specific knowledge areas that are underrepresented, ensuring a more balanced and focused learning process for the LLMs.
+Our feature tree-based synthesis method offers two advantages: (1) \textbf{Controllable Complexity}: Our framework allows for adjusting the complexity of synthesized data by modifying the depth and breadth of subtrees.
+This enables the creation of code ranging from simple function-level tasks to comprehensive, multi-file solutions.
+(2) \textbf{Targeted Learning}: By adjusting the probability of sampling features, we can prioritize specific knowledge areas that are underrepresented, ensuring a more tailored and effective learning process for the LLMs.